 It’s been seven years since I became a bread maker.
 I read a book, gave it a try and found immediate success.
-A year later, I wrote this follow-up I can’t really take much credit for this thing I love so much–turning out amazing loaves of bread on a whim.
+I can’t really take much credit for this thing I love so much–turning out amazing loaves of bread on a whim.
 I owe any success I have achieved to Jeff and Zoe–creators and authors of Artisan Bread in Five Minutes a Day.

 Here’s the routine: Once every other week I dump basic ingredients into a big square plastic container that has a lid, and fits nicely into my refrigerator.
 I stir it up, set the lid in place and walk away.
 That takes 15 minutes at the most.
 Two hours later (or when I remember), I set the container in the refrigerator.
 Done.